rkelson/metadata-asset-tracking-tool/metadata/society/law_enforcement.md

 ### How was the dataset created?

-UGRC derived this dataset from the Homeland Infrastructure Foundation-Level Data (HIFLD) database as maintained by the [US Bureau of Justice Statistics](https://bjs.ojp.gov/).
+UGRC derived this dataset from the Homeland Infrastructure Foundation-Level Data (HIFLD) database maintained by the [US Bureau of Justice Statistics](https://bjs.ojp.gov/).
 The primary source for this database was the 2008 [Census of State and Local Law Enforcement Agencies](https://bjs.ojp.gov/library/publications/census-state-and-local-law-enforcement-agencies-2008).
-This dataset is currently maintained by UGRC in collaboration with local and state government authorities.
+Our dataset is currently maintained by UGRC in collaboration with local and state government authorities.

 ### How reliable and accurate is the dataset?